Is AA for you?

 We Can Help

-If you or someone you know is having trouble with drinking or does not understand alcoholism, Alcoholics Anonymous offers an alcoholism recovery program designed specifically for those who cannot remain sober despite their best efforts.
+If you or someone you know is having a problem with alcohol or does not understand alcoholism, Alcoholics Anonymous offers an alcoholism recovery program designed specifically for those who can’t stop drinking despite their best efforts.

 Only you can decide whether you want to give A.A. a try — whether you think it can help you.
 Below are some questions we tried to answer honestly.
 See how you do.
 There is no disgrace in facing up to the fact that you have a problem.